cycloptux/GiselleBot-Documentation/docs/source/modules/currency.rst

 ^^^^^^^^^^^^^^^^^^^
 As an additional source of income for bot currency, and as a way to show your appreciation to |bot_name|\ , you can vote for |bot_name| on `Bots for Discord <https://botsfordiscord.com/bot/356831787445387285>`_ (click on the website name to be sent to the bot page).

 Any Discord user can vote for each bot once per day.
 The window opens at midnight, UTC.
-Each vote for |bot_name| will award you with 250 currency coins.
+Each vote for |bot_name| will award you with **250 currency coins**.

 Even though the website doesn't award double points during weekends (see: :ref:`dblnotify`), |bot_name| will still award **double the amount of coins** on **Fridays, Saturdays and Sundays**!